What is an AEA?

 For an Autonomous Economic Agent (AEA) to talk to other AEAs, it first needs to find them.
 Once it does, it should ensure that they both use the same protocol for communication, and if so, they then have to send messages to each other.

 The AEA framework, together with some of the services it provides, address all three problems.
 You can read more about search and discovery here, protocols here, and the Agent Communication Network (ACN) here.

-installcommand can be used to install all the dependencies of the AEA listed in the configuration files of any of it's packages.
+install command can be used to install all the dependencies of the AEA which are listed in the configuration files belonging to any of its packages.

 You can find a more detailed discussion here.

 Is the AEA framework ideal for agent-based modelling?

 The goal of agent-based modelling (ABM) is to study the unknown (often complex) behaviour of systems comprised of agents with known (much simpler) behaviour.
 ABM is a popular technique for studying biological and social systems.
 Despite some similarities between ABM and the AEA framework, the two have fundamentally different goals.
 ABM's goal is not the design of agents or solving specific practical or engineering problems.
 Although it would be potentially possible, it would likely be inefficient to use the AEA framework for that kind of problems.

 You can find more details on the application areas of the AEA framework here.

 When a new AEA is created, is the